paulochf/farmville2-hotkeys/README.md

 ## multiple clicks

-1. Point the mouse where you want to make multiple clicks
+1. Point the mouse where you want to make multiple clicks.
-2. Press F6
+2. Press F6.
-3. Write how many clicks to trigger.
+3. Choose how many clicks to trigger.
 4. Press OK.